jw23578/yacapp/README.md

 ## Member/Login-Area
 A content page can be configured to need a login.
-If yacApp.loginToken is not set then the LoginPage is automatically displayed
+If ThirdPartyLogin.loginToken is not set then the LoginPage is automatically displayed

 Login for now only works with the aidoo (https://www.aidoo.de) online memberarea-login which can be called via directLogin.

-If loggedin correctly yacApp.loginToken is set an appended to all webview urls where a login is needed
+If loggedin correctly ThirdPartyLogin.loginToken is set an appended to all webview urls where a login is needed

 ## Deploying the App